The Joint Weighted Average (JWA) Operator

 Each aggregation operator is applied to the source data $X$ to generate an aggregate that represents a prediction $\hat{y}$ of $y$.
 We measure performance as the mean squared error (MSE) between $\hat{y}$ and $y$ across the $n$ trials.
 We vary the validity and bias parameters as shown in Figure \ref{fig:EXP1} and Table \ref{tab:variable}.
 We report the mean MSE across 500 replications for each parameter combination listed in Table \ref{tab:variable}.

-In our results we show the performance of 4 different aggregation operators: (a) LWA($X$), (b) OWA($X$), (c) JWA($X$), and (d) OWAWA($X$) (with $\alpha = 0.5$).
+In our results we show the performance of 4 different aggregation operators that combine the LWA and OWA: (a) JWA, (b) WOWA, (c) HWA, and (d) OWAWA (with $\alpha = 0.5$).
+For reference, we also show the the performance of the LWA and OWA.
 We simulate $X$ using the different sets of validity values for the sources displayed in Table \ref{tab:variable}.
 For each set of validity values, the LWA weights are equal to these validity values divided by their sum (so they sum to one).
-Therefore, the LWA operator weights sources by their validity, equally weighting them when the validity of each source is the same, and thus increasing weight on the higher validity sources as the data sets go from 1 (top row of Table \ref{tab:variable}) to 7 (bottom row in the top half of Table \ref{tab:variable}), and the variance of the weights increases.
+Therefore, the LWA operator weights sources by their validity, equally weighting them when the validity of each source is the same, and thus increasing weight on the higher validity sources as the data sets go from 1 (top row of Table \ref{tab:variable}) to 7 (bottom row in the top half of Table \ref{tab:variable}).